Notes, warnings, and quotations

 This is how a tip appears.

-You can also use the hint element, which appears in the same style.
+You can also use the hint directive, which appears in the same style.

 Hint